MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/integration-pack-wizard.md

 [wix-official]: https://wixtoolset.org/

-To create a new integration pack, follow these steps:
+To create an integration pack, follow these steps:

 1. Start the Integration Pack Wizard.
 Select **Start > Orchestrator Integration Pack Wizard**.
 The welcome page displays.

 2. If you've an existing Integration Pack that you want to update, select **Import Integration Pack**.
-For more information, see [Updating an Existing Integration Pack](integration-pack-wizard.md#update-an-existing-integration-pack).
-To create a new Integration Pack, select **Next**.
+For more information, see [Update an Integration Pack](integration-pack-wizard.md#update-an-existing-integration-pack).
+To create an Integration Pack, select **Next**.

    > [!IMPORTANT]
    > If you want to upgrade an existing IP, you must select **Import Integration Pack**.
 If you select **Next**, the IP you create will have a new unique product ID and new unique IDs for all activities, even if you re-use a previous assembly and use the same product and filenames.